tompatulpan/duration-encoded-cw-protocol/README.md

 **Status:** 🚧 In development!
 This project is not production-ready.
 Features, structure, and documentation are subject to rapid change.

 **Design Goal:** Simple setup in Linux (or Windows) using Python's cross-platform capabilities - no complex dependencies or compilation required.
-Just install Python packages and run.
+Just copy Python packages and run.

 **Note:** Currently supports audio sidetone output.
 Physical key-jack output (for driving remote transmitters) is not yet implemented.